inab/rd-connect-user-management/README.md

 2. **Groups with an owner.** Each user can belong to one or more groups, and each group has an owner.
 This script allows creating such groups, which can have additional meanings.

+The program is able to do both roles at once.
+Flag `-s` tells the program to skip organizational unit creation, meanwhile flag `-S` tells the program to skip groups creation.

 ## Script to associate users to groups [add-rd-connect-user-group.pl](add-rd-connect-user-group.pl)

 The program takes as input a configuration profile and a UTF-8 encoded tabular file whose columns have the meaning described in [README-user-management.md](README-user-management.md).